-Members Questions, Late Payments, CDA Closing Occupy GHI Board by June Webb
+Members Questions, Late Payments, CDA Closing Occupy GHI Board

-Member problems and rehab concerns once again dominated the March 26 Greenbelt Homes, Inc., Board of Directors meeting.
-Late fee charges were assessed and a tentative date for the annual membership meeting was set.
+Member problems and rehab concerns once again dominated the March 26 Greenbelt Homes, Inc., Board of Directors Late fee charges were assessed and a tentative date for the annual membership meeting was set.

 President Don Volk's opening the floor to members met with a larger than usual response.
 Jay Henson spoke of the months of delay since he claimed that one of his tires was punctured due to negligence of a subcontractor.
 The claim will be paid by the GHI rehab unresolved claims fund.
-GHI ed).
-The policy will go into effect will try to collect from the subcontractor whose insurance com-June 1 pany denies liability.
-Member Joe Jennings sought board approval of his plan to install his own sidof ing, to save on the cost of instalabout cockroaches invading their lation.
-Management expressed homes.
-He recommended poisondoubts about the wisdom of aling the roaches while the walls lowing individual members to inare open during rehab.
-Boric acid stall insulation.
-Staff Architect powder is presently given to Stan Sersen said that too much members upon request.
-While staff time is spent processing such harmless to humans, it is the least requests.
-Members Ben Hogensen, effective method of combatting Jim Smith, Charles Schwan and the insects.
-Manager Ken Kop-Ray McCawley opposed the restein said staff is investigating quest.
-Board members Margaret the cost of contracting out the Hogensen, Wayne Williams, Carl pest control versus having GHI Conrad, and Joe Jenkins urged personnel do the job. the board to exercise caution when considering such a request.
-Board member Ed James and Aupreferred date of May 29-30 was dit committee member Frank Gerset for the annual membership vasi favored allowing a member meeting.
-The meeting would be to install his own siding.
-The Friday evening, with voting conboard voted to defer consideratinuing Saturday.
-It was felt that tion of the request until the next this would be more convenient board meeting, and also asked for many members as well as for management to bring its recom-Nominations and Elections commendations considering the question to the next meeting.
+GHI will try to collect from the subcontractor whose insurance company denies liability.
+Member Joe Jennings sought board approval of his plan to install his own siding, to save on the cost of installation.
+Management expressed doubts about the wisdom of allowing individual members to install insulation.
+Staff Architect Stan Sersen said that too much staff time is spent processing such requests.
+Members Ben Hogensen, Jim Smith, Charles Schwan and Ray McCawley opposed the request.
+Board members Margaret Hogensen, Wayne Williams, Carl Conrad, and Joe Jenkins urged the board to exercise caution when considering such a request.
+Board member Ed James and Audit committee member Frank Gervasi favored allowing a member to install his own siding.
+The board voted to defer consideration of the request until the next board meeting, and also asked management to bring its recommendations considering the question to the next meeting.

 A member who is selling her GHI home had questions about policy on electrical heavy-up of her home.
 At the time of sale a home must be brought up to 100 amps if the appliances in the home require it.
 Staff recommends heavying up to 125 amps, which is required for the electrical heat conversion, which is expected to begin before July.
 Della Donaldson's motion to reaffirm GHI policy requiring heavy-up at the time of sale, passed.